 There are so many options when it comes to 4x4 engine modifications.
 Some will increase power, some will improve the vehicle's fuel economy and other modifications do both.

-The diesel engine is the most common 4 wheel drive; the reason for this is that 4WDs are used widely by farmers in Australia and in some remote areas there is no petrol available.
+In Australia, the diesel engine is the most popular choice for 4 wheel drives.
+One of the reasons being that 4WDs are used widely by farmers in Australia and in some remote areas there is no petrol available.

-Diesel burns slower than petrol and this is why it generates more torque at lower rpm.
+Diesel burns slower than petrol and therefore it generates more torque at lower rpm.

 See Eric McGrew's interesting write up about old diesel motors HERE.